CORE is served by respected members of our Charitable Trust and Board

 The CORE Education Board consists of:

-Kaila is an entrepreneur, a connector, and a person who loves to see ideas turned into action.
-She is a co-founder and trustee of the non-profit Ministry of Awesome, an organisation dedicated to watering the seeds of awesome in communities; and the founder and director of New Zealand social media consultancy Missing Link.
-Kaila is a PMP® certified Project Manager and is Chair of the Board of the New York-based Natural Gourmet Institute for Health and Culinary Arts.
-A native New Yorker, Kaila is fluent in English, Spanish, French and Italian, holds a degree in Hotel and Restaurant Administration from Cornell University, and has been a serial entrepreneur since the age of 22.
+Kaila is the New Zealand Ambassador for Singularity University.
+She is also a co-founder and Chair of the non-profit Ministry of Awesome, Curator of TEDxChristchurch, Chair of the New York-based Natural Gourmet Institute for Health and Culinary Arts, a board member of Canterbury Development Corporation Holdings Ltd and a Certified ExO Consultant with ExO Works.
+A native New Yorker, Kaila speaks English, Spanish, French and Italian, holds a degree in Hotel and Restaurant Administration from Cornell University and has been a serial entrepreneur since the age of 22.
 Her purpose in life is to be an uplifting presence.